Hong Kong authorities arrest 11 over activists’ attempted Taiwan boat escape

 Others, including the 12 who tried to flee by boat, have tried other means of escape as the police had already confiscated their passports and travel documents.

 In response to the crackdown, Western countries have tried to formalize pathways to residency and asylum for people fleeing Hong Kong, notably Britain, Hong Kong’s former colonial ruler.

-The U.K. government last year offered an avenue for some 3 million Hong Kong residents by allowing Hong Kongers who hold a British National (Overseas) passport, a holdover from the colonial era, to obtain U.K. residency and eventually citizenship.
+The British government last year offered an avenue for some 3 million Hong Kong residents by allowing Hong Kongers who hold a British National (Overseas) passport, a holdover from the colonial era, to obtain U.K. residency and eventually citizenship.

 The BNO measure will go into effect later this month.
 Leading pro-Beijing figures in Hong Kong have called for China to take reciprocal action to punish those leaving, including potentially forcing them to give up foreign citizenship.